chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 From there follow the prompts.
 The FTEX paths can either be filled by drag and dropping the files or by pasting the paths into the prompts.

+> Tip: if you run into any problems check if the [Troubleshooting](https://github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/wiki/Troubleshooting) section of the wiki covers it.

 ***

 ### Ground Zeroes